pranshudiwan/CRUD-Database-Operations/README.md

 4. Modifications in the database can be done on the same page itself.

 It is a MVC application and uses HSQLDb (Hyper Sql database)

+This project was done by me during my internship at Hexaware in June 2017.